john-itcsolutions/cheirrs/README.md

 (Passthrough should be natively enabled to your Accelerator GPU.)

+On the Host, you can switch between controllers by noting the current controllers known to juju:

+`juju controllers`

+and then selecting the target for switching, and:

+`juju switch <target-controller-name>`

+Within controllers you may substitute <target-model-name> and use:

+`juju switch <target-model-name>`

+to move between models on the same controller.

 ______________________________________________________________

 # There is commented-out text below (hidden), refering to setting up a Postgres database with PostGIS and Open Street Maps.
 It appears that the procedure (kubeflow) above utilises MongoDB, a no-SQL, non-relational database system, as the persistence store ..

-As noted above, it is possible, using cross-model referencing, and "offers", to enable an application in a separate controller and model, eg the kubeflow model in the uk8s controller, (or just a separate model on the same controller) to access the PostgreSQL/PostGIS database ('general') on the localhost-localhost controller and the k8s model therein.
+As noted above, it is possible, using cross-model referencing, and "offers", to enable an application on a separate controller and model, eg the kubeflow model in the uk8s controller, (or just a separate model on the same controller) to access the PostgreSQL/PostGIS database ('general') on the localhost-localhost controller and the k8s model therein.
 (See above at the "## Set up Cross-Model Referenced "offer" .. " heading.)

 To be continued.